Are you a newcomer to the field of automation, or are you an experienced user intending to learn more about the topic?

 During the PLC programming, try not to create overly complex codes, no matter which method you use.
 For example, an unnecessarily high number of function blocks will make harder not only the orientation in the project but also the search for any potential errors.
 We thus recommend decomposing the code as much as possible by looking for repeating segments of the code and re-using them in other parts of the project.
 A practical example: if you are programming an automated heating system in several rooms, you can create a single code structure using the FBD and then simply paste it for each individual room.
 By doing that, you will save a large amount of time and the resulting code will have a high level of consistency.

-An example of a repeated use of a single function block for multiple similar applications
+An example of repeated use of a single function block for multiple similar applications

-A detailed look into contents of one of the function blocks shown on the previous picture
+A detailed look into the contents of one of the function blocks shown on the previous picture

 4) Make notes, leave comments